fc1943s/vault/data/spirituality/the-book-of-knowing-and-worth.md

 (Interruption)

-We will ask you now to stop fighting this,[4](#undefined#footnote-25936-4) and allow the transmission to come as it wishes.
+We will ask you now to stop fighting this, and allow the transmission to come as it wishes.
 We are the authors of this text, we have things to say, and we know what we want to say without interference.
 This is not a mandate; it’s a decision we make that the transmissions we bring through you will be clear and responsible.
 By “responsible,” we mean in order, and as needed for the reader to learn the lessons we bring them.
 We know what we do when we teach and we do not need anybody in the background saying, “Will this happen today?”
 You have enough experience with us to trust the transmission as it wants to come through.

 Now today we are teaching you about principles and those things that you adhere to because you were taught as such.
 “I will not tell a lie,” when that is in your principle, is all well and good, but if you do not know why you adhere to this principle, you are acting pro forma, in obligation to your history.